a beginner's intro to zines by atozines

 usually a combo of organization and communication mod

-A general mod is not needed if an organization & communication mod is listed
+A general mod is not needed if an organization & communication mod is listed (unless it is a big project)

 Note: this title is often an "empty title" as no responsibilities or tasks are specifically expected from this role